 Ed met with PCLC’s staff, who he says were quick to assist him: “[They] were very friendly and they were there to listen to what…my personal needs were, because everyone obviously has different needs…so that was really helpful.
 And it also helped me feel comfortable expressing myself to them and letting them know how best to help me.”

 Ed quickly enrolled in PCLC’s customer service course, which reinforced numerous crucial points he had learned in his previous customer service experience—particularly, the importance of first impressions and helping customers feel at ease.

 “I don’t think I would be successful if it wasn’t for [PCLC],” he says.
 [They] were very supportive—not only…helping me write my resume, helping me take the proper training that I needed…but they were also there to listen to me as a person, and to me, that goes beyond.”

 “You are a person; they treat you as a person.
 And—each person matters to them, and they try to get you to the point where you can utilize your skills.”

-A former youth case manager, Carol Moyer has worked with out-of-school youth for nearly a decade—most recently in the capacity of EDSI Youth Program Manager.
+A former youth case manager, Carol Moyer has worked with adults and out-of-school youth for nearly a decade—most recently in the capacity of EDSI Program Manager.
 The people for whom she provides assistance often have experienced significant life barriers—for instance, a need for job training, a driver’s license or a GED.
 She currently shares an office with PCLC and cites working in tandem with them as one of the most positive experiences of her life.